Ematts/Reflection/README.md

 # Reflection
 2-29-15

 Today I learned about git, as well as various conversion methods.
+It was a good day.